huwfernie/wdi25-project-2/README.md

 run $ mongod from another tab in the terminal

-back in the first tab, after the Node packages have been installed: run $ gulp
+back in the first terminal tab, after the Node packages have been installed:

+populate the database by running:

+$ node db/seeds

+then run:

+$ gulp

 If that all works then you should be able to: